Surmulot: open software for musical composition

 - An extensible system that will grow and change according to your interests.

-- Strange ideas about what musical composition can be.
+- Strange ideas about what music composition can be.

 Notes on the development of Surmulot